Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Josephson current

 \section{Josephson current}

 The Josephson current $I$ for our junctions comes from two contributions.
-One of these has been our focus so far: the Andreev bound state spectrum -- states which are confined to the normal region of the Josephson junction.
-The other current contribution originates from the continuous spectrum -- states with an energy larger than the smallest of the superconducting gaps, allowing them to extend into their respective superconductors.
+One of these has been our focus so far: the Andreev bound-state spectrum---states which are confined to the normal region of the Josephson junction.
+The other current contribution originates from the continuous spectrum---states with an energy larger than the smallest of the superconducting gaps, allowing them to extend into their respective superconductors.
 The total current is

-where $I_\mathrm{A}$ is the current due to the Andreev bound states and $I_\mathrm{cont}$ is the current due to the continuous spectrum.
-In what follows, for simplicity, we will consider the zero temperature limit and some related cases where the Bogoliubov-de Gennes energy levels have definite occupancies.
-(We will comment on finite temperature considerations in Sec.~\ref{sec:concl}).
+where $I_\mathrm{A}$ is the current due to the Andreev bound-states and $I_\mathrm{cont}$ is the current due to the continuous spectrum.
+In what follows, for simplicity, we will consider the zero-temperature limit and some related cases in which the Bogoliubov--de Gennes energy levels have definite occupancies.
+(We will comment on finite-temperature considerations in Sec.~\ref{sec:concl}.)
 In this case, each of the contributions can be calculated as

 where $E_X\left(\phi\right)$ is the contribution of the part $X$ of the spectrum to the total energy.
 We find, for both of our junction setups, that the contribution $I_\mathrm{cont}$ is zero for energies above the largest superconducting gap of the junction, while it is generally nonzero for energies that lie within an intergap regime. $I_\mathrm{A}$ is also generally nonzero for both of our topological junction setups.